HarryBnB/HarryBnb-Reviews/README.md

 # Reviews Module for Harry's BnB
 ### Harry's BnB App allows users book temporary stays across the globe
-*User Reviews Module for a Bed and Breakfast app built with PostgreSQL, Express, React, and Node.js*
+*User Reviews Module for a Bed and Breakfast app built with Knex, PostgreSQL, Express, React, and Node.js*

 > simple, sleek, and fast...